 After mobilising your hips you now want to now activate the muscles involved in the internal rotation of your hips.
 There’s a good chance that over time these muscles have become dormant since this type of movement hasn’t been used much.
 You will need to teach your body that you want to make this kind of movement again in the future.

-Lie on your side and place a foam roller (other objects may work too such as a massage ball) between your knees.
+Lie on your side and place a foam roller (other objects may work too such as a large massage ball) between your knees.
 Next, you’ll want to lift your ankle upwards and into the air.
 You may find this extremely challenging and may experience some fatigue early on.
 Try to do at least 2 sets of 15 reps on each hip.

 Internal Hip Rotation Stretches